Scroll Down

 One of the things we need to be careful of is Diastatic Power (DP), as we increase the addition of specialty malts and we dilute the DP so mashing conditions for stouts are usually 63oC (145.4oF) for 90 minutes to give maximum activity for a long amount of time.
 Keep an eye on the pH to make sure you are in the correct range, as we have mentioned, those roasted malts will lower wort pH so you may need to make some adjustments.
 If you need to raise the pH, Sodium bicarbonate is a good option as it also adds to body.
 To increase the DP levels choosing an extra pale base malt is a good idea, the lower kilning temperature gives greater enzyme levels.
 You can also use fungal alpha-amylase or even AMG from your preferred enzyme supplier to ensure you get full conversion.

-Crisp Malt | Imperial Stouts Blog | Duration Beer Tracing Time StoutExtra flavours can be added to the boil or fermentation with the boil being my preference.
-The final gravity are usually quite high, between 1015 and 1030 (3.75 – 7.5plato) so any infection from additions poses a significant food safety risk.
-Once fermented, the yeast is settled and it’s sent to a foeder or barrel for further aging or sent to pack.
-A bottle is my favourite package in this instance, the more drama the better.
+Crisp Malt | Imperial Stouts Blog | Duration Beer Tracing Time StoutExtra flavors can be added to the boil or fermentation, with the boil being my preference.
+The final gravity is usually quite high, between 1015 and 1030 (3.75– 7.5 Plato), so any infection from additions poses a significant food safety risk.
+Once fermented, the yeast settles, and the wine is sent to a foeder or barrel for further aging or to pack.
+A bottle is my favorite package in this instance; the more drama, the better.
 A lovely sharing bottle with a crown cork and the wax top is the cherry on top of this amazing beer.

 Duration Beer image courtesy of Ashley Carter Images